Review: Disney’s Coronado Springs Resort

 Resorts are ranked on this site for first time visitors based first on their kid appeal, and then on their convenience.
 On this basis, Disney’s Coronado Springs Resort is the second-best moderate resort for first time family visitors.

-(Disney’s Caribbean Beach Resort is first, Port Orleans Riverside is third, and Port Orleans French Quarter fourth; these results are very close.
+(Disney’s Caribbean Beach Resort is first but see this before you consider booking it, Port Orleans Riverside is third, and Port Orleans French Quarter fourth; these results are very close.
 The Cabins at Disney’s Fort Wilderness Resort are ranked last, and this is not close.)

 FLOOR PLANS AT DISNEY’S CORONADO SPRINGS RESORT